 All levels of government have a role to play.
 Governments should help provide a stable market in which prospective homebuyers have reasonable access to homeownership, and in which those who rent do so because it’s truly their best option based on affordability and preference.

 So what measures can improve housing affordability?
 Solutions will come in the form of measures to improve housing supply so that demand doesn’t keep driving up prices, which will take federal leadership with a holistic approach.
-They’ll come from smart mortgage rules that address risks without locking too many Canadians out of homeownership, especially first-time buyers.
+They’ll come from lowering interest rates as soon as possible.
+They’ll come from smarter mortgage rules that address risks without locking too many Canadians out of homeownership, especially first-time buyers.
 They’ll come from lowering government-imposed costs that are currently adding to affordability challenges and removing barriers within the home building process that are making it harder to build homes.
 And they’ll come from supporting the residential construction industry to help keep it building and renovating—from supporting the workforce through immigration and training, to investing in increased productivity in the sector.

 At the Canadian Home Builders’ Association, we study how housing in Canada works, and we strive to ensure Canadians have access to the homes that meet their needs at a price they can afford.
 A healthy housing market is good for this key industry that creates so many jobs, yes.
 But it’s also good for Canadians, and it’s why we’re passionate.